philippinespire/pire_ssl_data_processing/lethrinus_variegatus/README.md

 |Lva  |Lva-CPnd  |decontam       |scaffolds       |off       |2       |66925  |171724       |884881423       |68.0%       |18509      |14293       |185.93   |98.2% |
 |Lva  |allLibs  |decontam       |scaffolds       |off       |2       |50571  |257232       |892987832       |73.5%       |27568      |9390       |648.17   |99.1% |

-*note: For Quast, only report the row for the actual assembly (i.e. report "scaffolds" not "scaffolds_broken".
+* note: For Quast, only report the row for the actual assembly (i.e. report "scaffolds" not "scaffolds_broken".
-*note: For BUSCO, only report the "Complete and single-copy BUSCOs (S)"
+* note: For BUSCO, only report the "Complete and single-copy BUSCOs (S)".

 ### 6. Determining the best assembly